 Short-Term Rental (STR) have become an option in the past few years as Airbnb and Vrbo became popular approaches to marketing accommodation online.
 Soon more established sites like Booking.com which used to deal exclusively with hotels and motels began listing other forms of accommodation as well.
 The on-line STR rentals can be anything from individual rooms to complete apartments or houses, including those with special features.
 Online marketing approaches have also evolved, and now many B&B establishments use them as well.

 Several municipalities have taken a variety of approaches to regulating STRs, often adopting approaches that relate to local conditions.
-Where some STRs have created problems (noise, parking, letter, safety) the regulatory approach has been able to respond to those issues.
+Where some STRs have created problems (noise, parking, litter, safety) the regulatory approach has been able to respond to those issues.
 Where available housing for long-term residents or unfair competition with traditional accommodation has been a concern, the regulatory approach has been a stricter form of regulating these concerns.

 However, STRs do provide additional accommodation for visitors – attending community events, visiting families or simply enjoying the environment.
 Some property owners have found STRs to be a good way to bring in additional income.